Joseph I, Holy Roman Emperor: Death

 During the smallpox epidemic of 1711, which killed Louis, Grand Dauphin and three siblings of the future Emperor Francis I, Joseph became infected.
 He died on 17 April in the Hofburg palace.
 He had previously promised his wife to stop having affairs, should he survive.

-The Emperor was buried in the Imperial Crypt, resting place of the majority of the Habsburgs.
+The Emperor was buried in the Imperial Crypt, the resting place of the majority of the Habsburgs.
 His funeral took place on 20 April, in tomb no. 35 in Karl's Vault.
 His tomb was designed by Johann Lukas von Hildebrandt, decorated with pictures of various battles from the War of Spanish Succession.
 Josefstadt (the eighth district of Vienna) is named for Joseph.

 Marriage and lack of heirs

 On 24 February 1699, he married Wilhelmine Amalia of Brunswick-Lüneburg in Vienna.
 They had three children and their only son died of hydrocephalus before his first birthday.
 Joseph had a passion for love affairs (none of which resulted in illegitimate children) and he caught a sexually transmittable disease, probably syphilis, which he passed on to his wife while they were trying to produce a new heir.
 This incident rendered her sterile.
 Their father, who was still alive during these events, made Joseph and his brother Charles sign the Mutual Pact of Succession, under which Joseph's daughters would have precedence over Charles's daughters, in case neither fathered a son.
 This ruling, which made no provision for the accession of Charles's daughter Maria Theresa, led to the War of the Austrian Succession.